jembi/openhim-core-js/README.md

 - `npm test -- --grep <regex>` - will only run tests with names matching the regex.
 - `npm test -- --inspect` - enabled the node debugger while running unit tests.
 Add `debugger` statements and use `node debug localhost:5858` to connect to the debugger instance.
 - `npm test -- --bail` - exit on first test failure.

 ---

-## Deployments

-All commits to the `master` branch will automatically trigger a build of the latest changes into a docker image on dockerhub.

----